gasawase/BookHarbour/README.md

 - implement the ability to change the font size
 - marking and sorting by tags (pausing until I figure out how I want to display this)
 - the html is showing up a plain text and i need it to show up with all of its styling and images (going to have to use webview and then work in the editing for that)(maybe have the edited be the plain text that is a state and then when the save button is pressed, it refreshes the webview?)
+- have the description show how it was supposed to in html

 ----FEATURES I'D LIKE----